1977 Yokohama F-4 crash

 The 1977 Yokohama F-4 crash (横浜米軍機墜落事件, Yokohama Beigunki Tsuiraku Jiken) occurred on 27 September 1977, in Yokohama, Japan.
-In the crash, a United States Marine Corps RF-4B-41-MC, BuNo 157344, c/n 3717, 'RF611', of VMFP-3, a (reconnaissance variant of the McDonnell Douglas F-4 Phantom II) flown by a United States Marine Corps crew based at nearby Naval Air Facility Atsugi, en route to USS Midway in Sagami Bay, suffered a mechanical malfunction, the port engine caught fire, and crashed into a residential neighborhood.
+In the crash, a United States Marine Corps (USMC) McDonnell Douglas RF-4B-41-MC, BuNo 157344, c/n 3717, 'RF611' (a reconnaissance variant of the F-4) of VMFP-3 flown by a USMC crew based at nearby Naval Air Facility Atsugi, en route to USS Midway in Sagami Bay, suffered a mechanical malfunction, the port engine caught fire, and crashed into a residential neighborhood.
 The crash killed two boys, ages 1 and 3, and injured seven others, several seriously.
 The two-man crew of the aircraft, Capt.
 J. E. Miller, of Mendota, Illinois, and 1st Lt.
 D. R. Durbin, of Natchitoches, Louisiana, ejected and were not seriously injured.

 The crash, which occurred near present-day Eda Station, destroyed several houses.
 The two young boys initially survived the crash into their home, but died later from severe burns.
 The boys' mother, Kazue Doshida, was also severely burned.
 Due to the fear that she would be adversely affected during her recovery by the shock, she was not told until 29 January 1979, that her sons had died.
 Upon hearing of their deaths, Doshida responded that she wanted to hold them one more time.
 Doshida died in 1982, aged 31, from complications related to her injuries.